Thomas W. (Tom) Wilson (Chair)

 Vincent F. Martin

-Martin is a totally blind graduate research assistant and Ph.D. student at Georgia Tech.
-He currently serves as vice president of the Georgia Radio Board of Directors.
-Martin is also a retired U.S. Paralympic athlete and the first blind graduate of Southern Polytechnic University.
-He received an associate’s degree and two bachelor’s degrees from Southern Polytechnic State University and a master’s degree from Georgia Tech.
-He and his wife, Jacqueline, reside in Atlanta.
+Dr. Martin works as a Senior Accessibility Engineer for Regions Bank.
+He currently serves as vice president of the Georgia Radio Reading Service Board of Directors.
+Martin is also a record-holding, retired U.S. Paralympic athlete and the first blind graduate of both Southern Polytechnic State University and Georgia Tech.
+He holds seven degrees including Economics, Systems and Industrial Engineering, Textile Engineering, Decision Sciences, Computer Science, Human Computer Interaction, and Psychology.
+He resides in the metropolitan Atlanta area in historic College Park.

 Taylor graduated from the University of Georgia in December 2013 with a bachelor’s degree in Consumer Economics.
 He has maintained his life insurance license under the guidance of Active Financial Group in Kennesaw.
 Taylor sustained a C-5 spinal cord injury in March 2011 while playing for the University of Georgia baseball team.
 After extensive rehabilitation, he returned to the university to complete his degree.
 He resides in Kennesaw.